Skip to content

 Safe, trustworthy AI depends on data governance.
 If your organisation already thinks seriously about:

 …then you’re well-positioned to bring AI into your workflows responsibly.
-These practices also support the management of complex workflows by AI agents, ensuring they handle data responsibly and efficiently.
-AI agents can be configured with varying levels of autonomy, allowing for customization based on the specific tasks and domains they are designed to address.
+AI agents can be configured with varying levels of autonomy, depending on the specific tasks and domains they address.

 Example: When an AI agent handles member bookings or cancellations, you can: